monocle-h2020/camera_calibration/data_template/images/iso/README.md

-This folder will contain raw images (DNG) directly from the camera.
+This folder contains raw images (DNG) directly from the camera.

 There will be subfolders for different ISO values.